 Great question!
 So here's our list of specifically MobyDream's™ relocatability benefits of a permanent home to you as the owner:

-1 The first three were the company owner's personal reasons why he had to come up with a solution: At the time when he was growing tired and sick of frequent house moves (without house; 22 times by that time).
+1 The first three were the company owner's personal reasons why he had to come up with a solution: At the time when he was growing tired of frequent house moves (without house; 22 times by that time).

 2 Then don't even dare to speak of dream home, right?